India's Largest Banks Today Provide These Returns On Retail Fixed Deposits. Compare Rates Here

 - Fixed deposits of five-year lock-in period offer income tax benefits

-The country's largest banks today provide the following returns on fixed deposits up to Rs 2 crore (also known as retail FDs):
+The country's largest banks currently provide the following returns on fixed deposits up to Rs 2 crore (also known as retail FDs):

 |Maturity Period